This web page updated 6 Oct. 2019

 In 1940 the Chief style fully valenced fenders were installed on the Scouts and Sport Scouts, and for 1941 and '42 the Chief style plunger rear suspension, but no doubt with lighter springs inside.
 The Scout transmission was similar to but a bit different from the Chief (despite both being hand shifted three-speeds).
 So only the very last "pre WWII" Scouts (1940-42) got big skirted Chief type fenders, just like the H versions of the 1960's Sporster started to look like Duo-Glides and Electra-Glides and like Ford Thunderbirds after 1957 got bigger, heavier, more luxurious until they got so bloated and ill-handling they were replaced in the sports role by the Mustang.
 But I digress.
 Here is an image of the skirted fender I am talking about (rear fender shown here) :

-Below are two shots I took some years ago of a 1940 Scout which has a custom paint job, Harley style air filter cover and a bit of extra chrome.
+Below are two shots I took about 20 years ago of a 1940 Scout which has a custom paint job, Harley style air filter cover and a bit of extra chrome.
 The whitewall tires were likely "period accessories".

 Next are shots of three recently restored (perfectly stock) Scouts, all 1940 vintage.
 One is orange, one blue and one olive (military color but glossy).
 The olive one is a Sport Scout, with a magneto.
 (Few if any actual military models were Sport Scouts, as the army usually opted for "plain Jane" versions of vehicles, being cheaper and more reliable.)
 For the orange one we see a closeup of the generator and a closeup of the ignition coil, battery, tool box and seat springs.
 These bikes were on sale on Ebay.